 The nights are getting shorter, the weather is getting cooler and that means it is protective style season.
 Protective styling is a great way to retain length since you are not manipulating your hair, but can also cause hair damage if done incorrectly.
-I usually do protective styles for vacation, but as you know 2020 hasn’t been the best year for international travel.
-If you’re doing a natural hair protective style challenge this fall or winter or not sure how to prepare your hair for a protective style, keep on reading.
+I usually do protective styles for vacations, but as you know 2020 hasn’t been the best year for international travel.
+If you’re doing a natural hair protective style challenge this fall or winter or are not sure how to prepare your hair for a protective style, keep on reading.

 What is a Protective Style?

 A protective style is any hairstyle that minimizes manipulation and usually keeps ends moisturized and tucked away.
 Since it gives your hair a break, protective styles are a great way to retain length.
 One of the most popular protective styles is box braids which can be styled in various lengths from short to long or sizes from micro to jumbo.
 The good thing about protective styles is you have the choice to style them with or without adding synthetic hair.
 Protective styles include but are not limited to braids, twists, buns, Bantu knots, crochet braids, weaves, and faux locs.

 Can you believe I haven’t done braids since doing bob box braids for my trip to Iceland?
 Since they cause less tension to your hair avoid alopecia and are easier to manipulate, I decided to do knotless box braids this time around.
 If you’re wondering what to do before getting box braids or any other protective style, here are four easy steps to follow.

 Whether you’re going to a professional or doing it yourself at home, the first thing you should do before applying a protective style is to wash and condition your hair.
 Use a clarifying shampoo to remove any dirt and product buildup that might have accumulated from previous styles.
 Below are some of my favorite sulfate-free clarifying shampoos for kinky natural hair.